symfony/symfony-docs/controller.rst

 A Simple Controller
 -------------------

-While a controller can be any PHP callable (a function, method on an object, or a ``Closure``), a controller is usually a method inside a controller class::
+While a controller can be any PHP callable (function, method on an object, or a ``Closure``), a controller is usually a method inside a controller class::